-The Health District of Northern Larimer County has been meeting local healthcare needs since 1960.
-Today they provide dental, mental health, prescription assistance, cholesterol, and blood pressure testing, quit tobacco, health insurance assistance and advance care planning services to the residents of northern Larimer County.
-The Health District partners with other local organizations to assess and plan for the larger health-care needs of the community.
+Since 1960, the Health District of Northern Larimer County has provided local healthcare needs: dental, mental health, prescription assistance, cholesterol, and blood pressure testing, quit tobacco and health insurance assistance to northern Larimer County.
+The Health District also partners with other local organizations to assess and plan for the larger health-care needs of the community.

 The National Suicide Prevention Hotline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals